Molly Hattersley: Career

-Hattersley began her career as the headteacher of the first comprehensive school in Sheffield.
+Hattersley was deputy headteacher of Myers Grove the first comprehensive school in Sheffield.
 As headteacher of Creighton School from 1974, Molly Hattersley oversaw the centrepiece of a Labour Party educational experiment.
 With Creighton situated in the middle-class, largely white suburb of Muswell Hill, it was decided to integrate a large number of Afro-Caribbean and other ethnic minority children into the school from distant parts of the borough in an attempt to maximise education choice and social interaction – a policy based heavily on the United States' then-current system of desegregation busing.
 In 1975, before this new intake had worked through the school, around one-third of the Sixth Form was either a first-generation immigrant, or had a surname of Cypriot or Asian origin.

 In the early 1980s, Hattersley appeared in Gender, a documentary on equality in the education system.

 Since 1990, Hattersley has worked as an educational consultant, also serving as a visiting fellow at the Institute of Education, University of London (Management Development Centre).
 She has also worked at the London School of Economics and Political Science.